dpetzold/terraform-django-ecs/README.rst

 This project is split into three separate terraform projects.
 So they can be built and destroyed independent of each other.

-ecr
+ECR
   Builds the private ECR Docker repository.
 Outputs the registry endpoint.

-vpc
+VPC
   Builds the VPC, the RDS cluster, ElastiCache cluster and their security groups.
 The DNS names for the clusters are:

   * rds.internal
   * redis.interal

   Outputs the VPC id and the public and private subnets ids.

-ecs
+ECS
   Builds the ECS cluster with 2 micro instances and uWSGI and Celery task definitions and the necessary security groups and IAM roles.
 Outputs the ELB endpoint.